-Each and every day, we complete the mailing of catalogs for our customers by
+Every day, we complete the mailing of catalogs for our customers.
+Our services include mail list processing,

-delivering them to the USPS.
-To add mail services to your booklets, simply
+delivery to USPS.
+To add mail services to your booklets, simply select

-select the Inkjet and Mail Prep option on our pricing calculator.
-Postage is
+the mail service option on our quick pricing calculator.

 Saddle Stitch Booklets FAQ